amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Kaya #11
 - Magik #3
 - Masterminds #1
-- News from the Fallout #2
+- News from the Fallout #4
 - Nullhunter #1
 - Psylocke #2
 - Something is Killing the Children #42
-- Speed Racer #2
 - Superman: The Kryptonite Spectrum #1
 - The Amazing Spider-Man (2025) #1
 - The Sacrificers #15
 - TMNT (2024) #5
+- Twilight Zone #1
 - Ultimates #7
 - Ultimate Spider-Man (2024) #21
 - Ultimate X-Men (2024) #18